codelion/optillm/README.md

 ## Testing

-OptILLM includes a comprehensive test suite to ensure reliability and compatibility.
+OptiLLM includes a comprehensive test suite to ensure reliability and compatibility.

 ### Running Tests